Working for an MP

 Why work for an MP?

-Political issues are often at the front and centre of news bulletins, and the unpredictability of the field means every day will bring new challenges and obstacles to overcome.
+Political issues are often at the front and centre of news bulletins, and the unpredictability of the political landscape means every day will bring new challenges and obstacles to overcome.

-If you feel passionate about a political party, you'll experience a great deal of job satisfaction seeing plans and policies put into action that you've helped to bring together.
+If you feel passionate about a political party, as the majority of those in politics often do, you'll experience a great deal of job satisfaction seeing plans and policies put into action that you've helped to bring together.

 What jobs are available?